 Redundancy support during the COVID-19 pandemic

-In partnership with Business Wales and Jobcentre Plus, the following podcasts and video highlight the support available during the COVID-19 pandemic:
+In partnership with Business Wales and Jobcentre Plus, the following videos highlight the support available during the COVID-19 pandemic:

 Support for you when facing redundancy